 You can only access your pension pot through income drawdown once you hit the age of 55 in the vast majority of cases.
-This is the same as the rules for accessing your pension in all other ways, unless you’re part of a scheme that grants you early access or you’ve been diagnosed as terminally ill with a severely shortened life expectancy.
+This is the same as the rules for accessing your pension in all other ways, unless you’re part of a scheme that grants you early access or you’ve been diagnosed as severely / terminally ill with a considerably shortened life expectancy.

-When you designate all or part of your pension as in income drawdown you’re entering into a flexible pension arrangement.
-From April 2015 onwards, you’ll be using what’s known as flexi-access drawdown.
+When you designate all or part of your pension to income drawdown you’re entering into a flexible pension arrangement.

 Rather than handing over your pension pot to an insurance company in exchange for an income for life known as an annuity, pension drawdown leaves you free to leave your retirement savings invested and create your own programme of lump sum and income payments.